 The candidate must show evidence of the ability to complete tasks outlined in elements and performance criteria of this unit, manage tasks and manage contingencies in the context of the job role.
 There must be evidence that the candidate has:

-matched at least 5 different job seekers to employers where at least 3 of those job seekers present with multiple barriers to employment, including:
+reverse marketed at least 5 different job seekers to employers where at least 3 of those job seekers present with more than 1 barriers to employment, including:

-sourcing and using labour market and employment information to inform matching

-working with the job seeker to identify strengths

-engaging in employer contact sessions, using the following communication skills:

-active listening

-selling skills

-negotiation

-providing follow up contact.
+aligning job seeker strengths and abilities with employer vacancy requirements or business needs

+negotiating at least 1 of the following employment outcomes for each job seeker:

+a secured employment placement

+a formal job interview

+a confirmed work experience or trial placement

+a tailored referral to additional support services where an immediate placement is not achieved

+documenting each contact outcomes and employer feedback in organisational information systems and

+identifying future service or referral requirements according to organisational procedures.

 Knowledge Evidence